Docat0209/Docat0209/README.md

 I use Git routinely for version control and follow structured workflows with `main`, `dev`, and `feature-*` branches.
 Postman is my go-to for API testing, and I use logging where needed to track backend events.

-I don’t rely on complex toolchains — I prioritize clarity, maintainability, and practical delivery over trends or abstraction for its own sake.

 ---

 ## 📫 Contact